 June 10, 2014 CSO’s Hay Beach home, 1:45 – 3:25 PM

-Charles S. Olton, VP and Dean of the Faculty, 1977-1987, during most of the administration of Jacqueline Mattfeld and the first half of that of Ellen V. Futter CSO – JAM’s first recruitment as president; she with very clear agenda and open about same; Wanted a man; rest of administrators women; later figured out she wanted someone to deal with “man’s man” George Fraenkel – a pretty accurate judgment Other candidates??
-Not aware of any.
-Rem Patterson at the end volunteered to stay on; not a serious matter JAM to CSO – Your responsibility not to have CU kill off Barnard through the tenure mechanism; CSO came with some real administrative experience -- Ready to leave Union and academic track ACE fellowship at Swarthmore (Bob Cross) Buffalo State – associate vp; vp for one – OK for learning the mechanics of administration but public sector not appealing – Jackie regarded this as important because she came to her job without broad exposure to academic administration
+Charles S. Olton, VP and Dean of the Faculty, 1977-1987, during most of the administration of Jacqueline Mattfeld and the first half of that of Ellen V. Futter CSO – JAM’s first recruitment as president; she with very clear agenda and open about same; Wanted a man; rest of senior administrators women; later figured out she wanted someone to deal with “man’s man” George Fraenkel – a pretty accurate judgment Other candidates??
+Not aware of any outside candidates.
+JAM told CSO that Rem Patterson at the end volunteered to stay on; not a serious matter JAM to CSO – Your responsibility not to have CU kill off Barnard through the tenure mechanism; CSO came with some real administrative experience -- Ready to leave Union and a for academic affairs; vp for academic affairs for one year – OK for learning the mechanics of administration but public sector not appealing – Jackie regarded this as important because she came to her job without broad exposure to academic administration

 Tenure?
 JAM assumed CSO wanted it; not so.
 Cooled on the whole concept by experience with unionized Buffalo State faculty in the instance of an anti-evolution biologist; overruled by president Left administrative job at Buffalo State but kept his tenure; not proud of that move Jim Caraley query: Why didn’t you want tenure?
 Jim saw it as insensitive to senior faculty not to seem to care about it.
 CSO took his point.

 CSO lack of interest in tenure fine with Jackie “She paid me very well.”
-And a free apartment “Every time I came to talk with her, she raised my salary.”
-[Jim Caraley OK with CSO being well paid; makes the faculty pay go up accordingly]
+And a free apartment “Every time I talked with her, during the recruitment process she raised my salary.”
+[Jim Caraley OK with CSO being well paid; makes the faculty pay go up accordingly] My annual salary increas3es were also generous, as were faculty increasesd (this was during a time of very high inflation.

 Pleased to be coming to NYC after Schenectady and even Buffalo (symphony aside) Fabulous appointment for me – I hope good for Barnard Chance to work with two sui generis presidents EVF a driven person; a lot of discipline

-When EVF as 3rd day as acting president; copied by CSO of his in-kind response to a typical George Fraenkel assault on a BC tenure nominee; CSO “This is what I do.”
+On EVF ‘s 3rd day as acting president CSO sent her a copy of his in-kind response to a typical George Fraenkel assault on a BC tenure nominee; CSO “This is what I do.”
 EVF: “Not anymore.”
-CSO: “Wow, a new style being enforced…” CSO gets a meeting with GF to let him know that the world had turned [Query: Did the tenure case situation after this yield more positive outcomes for BC??]
+CSO: “Wow, a new style being introduced by an activist president…” CSO gets a meeting with GF to let him know that the game had changed [Query: Did the tenure case situation after this yield more positive outcomes for BC??]

+Answer: Not really—less nasty memos, more face-to-face chats, more gentlemanly atmosphere, but few changes of position (both sides).

-Big part of CSO job carrying tenure cases to CU Duncan Foley explaining the CU point of view; the Chaucer expert at a major university needing to focus on Chaucer and his Chaucer PhDs who ask Chaucer-related questions of him; Undergraduates taking Chaucer still not really asking questions about Chaucer undergraduate faculty necessarily interdisciplinary
+Big part of CSO job carrying tenure cases to CU Duncan Foley explaining the CU point of view: the Chaucer expert at a major university needing to focus on Chaucer and his Chaucer PhDs who ask Chaucer-related questions of him and need conservative advice; undergraduates are by their nature interdisciplinary.
+They seldom ask sophisticated questions, but draw on other academic experiences, which encourages professors to respond and think. in interdisciplinary way.

-Sylvia Hewlett not getting tenure at BC; rejection the best thing that ever happened to her….
+[I assume you would not use her name in a public way]: Sylvia Hewlett not getting tenure at BC; rejection the best thing that ever happened to her….